Bridging Information Asymmetry: A Hierarchical Framework for Deterministic Blind Face Restoration: Experiments

 \subsection{Experimental Settings}

 \textbf{Implementation Details.} We initialize our Pref-Restore with the weights of \textit{blip-3o-next}\cite{chen2025blip3o} to leverage its pre-aligned multi-modal features.
 In the AR-based semantic integrator, we employ \textit{Siglip2}\cite{tschannen2025siglip} as the semantic encoder $\Phi_{sem}$.
 The degraded images are resized to $384 \times 384$ before being fed into a lightweight \textit{Qwen3-0.6B} backbone.
 During the NTP process, the model learns to predict 729 tokens from a visual vocabulary $\mathcal{V}_{img}$ of size 65,536, which serve as high-level semantic anchors.
-For the generative component, we adopt the \textit{SANA-1.5\_1.6B}\cite{xie2025sana} as our Diffusion-based module due to its efficiency and high fidelity.
+For the generative component, we adopt the \textit{SANA-1.5\_1.6B}\cite{xie2025sana} as its efficiency.

-Unlike the original \textit{blip-3o-next}, we tailor our framework for image restoration through a three-step pipeline (Sec. \ref{sec:training}): (1) Stage 1.1: Semantic-to-Diffusion Alignment; (2) Stage 1.2: Texture-aware Feature Refinement; and (3) Stage 2: Preference-Aware Fine-tuning via DiffusionNFT.
-The detailed training hyperparameters and schedules are summarized in Table \ref{tab:training_recipe}.
-All experiments were implemented using PyTorch and conducted on a server with 8 NVIDIA A100 GPUs.
+{ To adapt the \textit{blip-3o-next}-based framework to BFR, we train Pref-Restore through a three-step pipeline (Sec.~\ref{sec:training}): (1) Stage~1.1: Semantic-to-Diffusion Alignment; (2) Stage~1.2: Texture-to-Diffusion Alignment; and (3) Stage~2: Fidelity-Constrained Preference Optimization with the reward defined in Eq.~\eqref{eq:pref_reward}.
+Training hyperparameters and schedules are summarized in Table~\ref{tab:training_recipe}.
+All experiments were implemented using PyTorch and conducted with 8 NVIDIA A100 GPUs. }

 \textbf{Datasets.} Following the common practice in blind face restoration \cite{yang2021gpen, zhou2022codeformer, wang2021gfpgan}, we use the FFHQ dataset \cite{karras2019style} (70,000 high-quality images) for training.
 All images are resized to $512 \times 512$.
 To synthesize degraded images, we utilize the following degradation model: